-request regarding Tsushima).
-Subsequently, on July 9, the revised US-UK draft dated June 14 was presented to South Korea via Yang You-chan, the ROK ambassador to the United States.
-As the request for Tsushima had been rejected immediately by the United States, on July 19 the ROK agreed to withdraw its request on Tsushima, but sent a letter asking that Takeshima and Parangdo instead be deemed to belong to Korea.
-President Rhee sent a letter dated August 3 to ambassador Yang expressing fury that the request for Tsushima had been rejected.
+The draft peace treaty went through several rounds of revisions, after which the US draft dated March 23, 1951, was passed on to the ROK government.
+The ROK government then sent a letter dated April 26 requesting amendments to the draft.
+These included a request to specify Tsushima as ROK territory, but there was no mention of Takeshima, and the activities record of the Committee to Investigate Peace with Japan established by the Korean diplomatic mission in Japan made no mention of Takeshima in connection with any territorial issue.
+The islets were also not mentioned in the various countries' opinions with regard to Article 2, Paragraph 2 of the joint US-UK peace treaty draft of May 3 (which excluded the ROK's request regarding Tsushima).
+Subsequently, on July 9, the revised US-UK draft dated June 14 was presented to Korea via Yang You-chan, the ROK ambassador to the United States.
+As the request for Tsushima had been rejected out of hand by the United States, on July 19 the ROK agreed to withdraw it, but sent a letter requesting that Takeshima and Parangdo instead be deemed to belong to Korea.
+Around the same time, Rhee sent a personal letter dated August 3 to ambassador Yang expressing fury that the request for Tsushima had been rejected.
 Yet there was nothing in the eight-page letter referring to Takeshima.
-Thereafter, the opinions of various countries relating to the US-UK joint draft were compiled in the "Treaty Changes" document dated August 7, and the ROK's requests for Takeshima and Parangdo were included in Article 2, Paragraph a.
-However, other countries' opinions with regard to the paragraph were not recorded.
+Thereafter, the opinions of the various countries relating to the US-UK joint draft were compiled into the "Treaty Changes" document dated August 7, and the ROK's requests for Takeshima and Parangdo were included